 WHOOP gives you insight into exercise performance, recovery, rest and sleep in a way that no other device can.

 As an enthusiastic Crossfit athlete and healthy living advocate, I’m always on the lookout for ways to hack my performance and improve my sleep quality and recovery.
-That’s one of the reasons I’m such a fan of the Apple Watch Series 4 — and since recently, the Apple Watch Series 5.
+That’s one of the reasons I was such a fan of the Apple Watch Series.

 While I appreciate how Apple has turned its wearable into an excellent fitness companion that has already saved numerous lives, it still has many limitations, including: